DylanDsouza00/FakeNewsClassifier/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A fake news classifier using TF-IDF and Bag of Words to obtain classication of Fake news using Multinomial Algorithm and Passive Aggressive Classifier Algorithm
+A fake news classifier using TF-IDF and Bag of Words to obtain classification of Fake news using Multinomial Algorithm and Passive Aggressive Classifier Algorithm

 ## Results